Bishop Oyedepo says social media can render a whole destiny useless

 - A Christian leader, Bishop David Oyedepo, has complained about the way young people make use of social media

-- The general overseer of the Living Faith Church International highlights some dangers of social media poses to youths
+- The general overseer of the Living Faith Church International highlighted some dangers social media poses to youths

-- The Christian leader warns the harm to the current generation could be severe if nothing is done to control youths access to social media
+- The preacher warned that the harm on the current generation could be severe if nothing is done to control social media

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!